OzdemirMustafa/cicd-pipeline/README.md

 # CI/CD PIPELINE

-You can find all the detail link down below.
+You can find all the details this link below.

 https://app.gitbook.com/@mustfaozdmir/s/cicd-pipelines/